williamyang1991/Rerender_A_Video/README.md

   -ne              Do not run ebsynth (use previous ebsynth output) -tmp             Keep temporary output
 ```
-For example, suppose you want to run Ebsynth on video `man.mp4`.
-You have stored stylized key frames in `videos/man/keys` for every 10 frames and put the frames of input video in `videos/man/video` (you can prepare the input frames with `rerender.py`).
-You want to run Ebsynth for the first 101 frames of the video and output the video to `videos/man/blend.mp4` with FPS 25.
-You want to apply poisson gradient blending.
-Then you can run the following command:
+For example, to run Ebsynth on video `man.mp4`,
+1. Put the stylized key frames to `videos/man/keys` for every 10 frames
+2. Put the original video frames in `videos/man/video` (this can be done with `rerender.py`).
+3. Run Ebsynth on the first 101 frames of the video with poisson gradient blending and save the result to `videos/man/blend.mp4` with FPS 25 with the following command:
 ```shell
 python video_blend.py videos/man \
   --beg 1 \